roche-rs/roche/README.md

 ## notes

-If you would like to run the build process as part of a CI/CD chain then the following command will generate a `Dockerfile` to ship with the function.rs.
+If you would like to run the build process as part of a CI/CD chain then the following command will generate a `Dockerfile` to ship in the same folder as function.rs.
 ```
 $ roche gen
 ```

-A standard cargo lib project with tests is implemented in the examples/full directory.
-This demonstrates the `roche build-test` command.